Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 London Low Emission Zone

-The zone is enforced through number plate recognition cameras, but it is well marked by regular signs, so it’s unlikely you’d ever enter it without knowing.
-There are also signs which offer alternative routes if you’d like to avoid the zone.
+The zone is enforced through number plate recognition cameras, and signposts inform drivers of the zone's boundary, so it’s unlikely you’d ever enter it without knowing.
+Some signs offer alternative routes if you’d like to avoid the zone.

 To find out if your vehicle is affected by London’s LEZ charges, you can visit the Transport for London website and enter your registration number.